kubernetes/enhancements/keps/sig-security/generating-vex-feed/README.md

   - The prow bridge job that creates the triage issues in .vexflow from the original issues can decide to copy the comments over only if the commenter belongs to the OWNERS file of the corresponding component
   - Advantage: reduces the need for SIG-Security to review the issues in kubernetes/.vexflow
 - **Enabling scan on Vexflow:** Vexflow uses osv scanner, not snyk.
 It will duplicate all the CVEs found into .vexflow and will require maintainers to also triage the issues in .vexflow as well as the ones created after snyk scans fail.
-  - **govulncheck-based generation**: We can definitely couple the Vexflow scan with govulncheck, so that the issues opened in .vexflow can automatically be updated with relevant slash commands based on results from govulncheck.
+  - **govulncheck-based generation**: We can definitely couple the Vexflow scan with [govulncheck verify job](https://github.com/kubernetes/kubernetes/blob/master/hack/verify-govulncheck.sh), so that the issues opened in .vexflow can automatically be updated with relevant slash commands based on results from govulncheck.
 - **Manual OpenVEX workflow (PR \#200)**: Maintainers edit JSON files directly.
 Simpler but doesn't scale and lacks signing/attestation.
 - **VexHub**: Publishing VEX files for the Aqua VexHub crawler.
 Viable for distribution but doesn't provide signing or attestation provenance.
 - **OCI referrers**: Attaching VEX to container images.
 Ideal for container consumers but requires registry access and is complex for alpha.